Harjot1Singh/harjot.me/src/content/blog/deploying-docker-containers-to-gke-using-terraform/index.md

 ![](google-service-account.png)

+#### CAVEAT

+There is one more manual step involved - you must enable the [Cloud Resource API](https://console.developers.google.com/apis/library/cloudresourcemanager.googleapis.com) manually for your projects.
+I did try to define a Terraform step which automatically enables the correct permissions, however it ironically requires the Cloud Resource Manager API enabled first to do this.

+If anyone has a better suggestion, let me know in the comments!

 ## Structure

 It's recommended to create a separate folder for all terraform/infrastructure needs at the root of your application.
 I will unsurprisingly designate this to be named `terraform`.